biojava/biojava.github.io/_wikis/Dickson_Guedes.md

 ### My monografy

-**A WEB system to construct philogenetics trees from DNA sequences using Genetic Algorithms**
+**Constructing philogenetics trees from DNA sequences using Genetic Algorithms, using a Web interface**

 *A common process in Phylogenetic Systematics is the construction of cladograms - also known as Phylogenetic trees -, which represent the